thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         * Food, drinks and non-breakable cups etc (unless you want us to organise the catering for you).
       title: What to Bring
     - dropdownContent: >-
-        So you've decided you want a boat party...now time to plan it!

-        You can take whatever approach you wish towards planning your party and we've got your back.
-We understand that life gets busy (especially when there is a wedding to plan) so if you would like us to take care of things like catering, drinks and cheeky butlers (so you can just turn up and enjoy), then we will take the helm and organise everything on your behalf!

-        Alternatively, if you have heaps of ideas of your own and want to customise or theme your party let us know what you've got planned and we are happy to give advice and ideas on how it may work.

-        Here are a few extra hen's party ideas;

-        **Pick a theme**

-        We love a themed hen's party!
-Some popular options are white parties (a total classic and always looks so chic) and tropical (just perfect for a boat/island party).

-        If you are looking at our BYO option why not carry the theme into your food and drink.
-We also welcome themed decorations (there are a few guidelines around this so please do check in with us first).
-Generally we recommend the table is a great place to start with theming since these are centrally located on all our boats and provide a nice focal point.

-        **Plan some hen's party games (if your hen is into this)**

-        We have seen it all...trust us and what happens on the boat stays on the boat he he...
-Here are a few of the hen's party games our guests have enjoyed in the past;

-        * Bride and Groom trivia games

-        * Pin the pants on the cardboard cut out of the groom

-        * Toilet paper wedding dress creation contests

-        * Tug of war on the beach

-        * Bridal Bingo

-        * Hen's Party Dares

-        * Plus some very cheeky games the girls have dreamed up involving our cheeky butlers ha ha

-        For even more great ideas and inspiration be sure to follow our insta @sailinginparadisegoldcoast
-      title: Hen's Party Ideas
-    - dropdownContent: >-
         If you are looking for the perfect ice breaker, guaranteed to make the bride smile and her nan giggle we can't recommend these guys enough.
 Choose from a a topless waiter or opt to go cheeky with  just